chrisjhill/MVC/README.md

 ### Controllers

-Controllers are created in `/Library/MyProject/Controller`, the file name begins with an uppercase letter and ends in a `.class.php` extension, so `index` would be called `Index.class.php`.
+Controllers are created in `/Library/MyProject/Controller`, the file name begins with an uppercase letter and ends in a `.php` extension, so `index` would be called `Index.php`.

 ### Actions